-In-field variability associated with erosion/deposition processes is relatively well documented for organic carbon content in field crops (e.g., De Gryze et al. 2008, Mabit and Bernard, 1998, 2010; Van Oost et al., 2005).
-While the human-induced acceleration of soil erosion has depleted the SOC stock of agroecosystems, the fate of SOC transported across the landscape and that deposited in depressional sites are not fully understood, despite the fact that these transfers might explain a high

-75 proportion of the on-site variability of soil properties.
+In-field variability associated with erosion-deposition processes is relatively well documented for organic carbon content in field crops (e.g., De Gryze et al., 2008; Mabit and Bernard, 1998, 2010; Van Oost et al., 2005).
+While the human-induced acceleration of soil erosion has depleted the SOC stock of agroecosystems, the fates of SOC transported across the landscape and that deposited in depressional sites are not fully understood, despite the fact that these transfers might explain a high proportion of the on-site variability of soil properties.

-Most of the erosion rates recorded or established in olive orchards come from runoff plots or small catchment experiments (e.g. Gómez et al., 2014).
-The use of the 137Cs approach has demonstrated its potential in establishing long-term soil erosion rates in this specific land use.
-An example of these studies is that of Mabit et al. (2012) in which erosion as well as deposition rates since the 1950's were determined in one ancient olive orchard in the municipality of Montefrío, showing an
+Most of the erosion rates recorded or established in olive orchards come from runoff plots or small catchment experiments (e.g., Gómez et al., 2014).
+The use of the Cs approach has demonstrated its potential in establishing longterm soil erosion rates with this specific land use.
+An example of these studies is that of Mabit et al. (2012), in which erosion as well as deposition rates since the 1950s was determined in one ancient olive orchard in the municipality of Montefrío, showing an average annual rate in the eroding part of the slope of $12.3 \text{ tha}^{-1} \text{ yr}^{-1}$ and an average deposition rate in the lower section of the hillslope, much shorter than the eroding section, of $13.1 \text{ tha}^{-1} \text{ yr}^{-1}$ .
+This study involved a reference area for establishing precisely the initial Cs inventory, a natural undisturbed area located 200 m from the orchard.
+As reported by Mabit et al. (2012), based on 13 investigated soil profiles, the local reference Cs inventory in this undisturbed area was evaluated at $1925 \pm 250$ Bg m-2 (mean $\pm 2$ standard error) with a coefficient of variation (CV) of 23 %.

-- average annual rate in the eroding part of the slope of 12.3 t ha-1 yr-1, and an average deposition rate in the lower section of the hillslope, much shorter than the eroding section, of 13.1 t ha-1 yr-1.
-This study involved a reference area for establishing precisely the initial 137Cs inventory, a natural undisturbed area located at 200 m from the orchard.
-As reported by Mabit et al. (2012), based on 13 investigated soil profiles, the local reference 137Cs inventory in this undisturbed area was evaluated at 1925 ± 250 Bq m-2 (mean ± 2 standard error) with a CV of 23%. - 85 To complement and/or to circumvent some limitation associated with the use of this anthropogenic radioisotope (see Mabit et al., 2008) and to maintain the capacity to determinate erosion and deposition rates without the need to use direct measurements, other natural radioisotopes such as 210Pb (e.g. Mabit et al., 2014; Matisoff et al., 2014) or stable isotopes such as δ^{15} N or δ^{13} C (e.g. Meusburger et al., 2013) have been proposed.
+To complement and/or to circumvent some limitation associated with the use of this anthropogenic radioisotope (see Mabit et al., 2008) and to maintain the capacity to determine erosion and deposition rates without the need to use direct measurements, other natural radioisotopes such as Pb (e.g., Mabit et al., 2014; Matisoff, 2014) or stable isotopes such as $\delta^{15}$ N or $\delta^{13}$ C (e.g., Meusburger et al., 2013) have been proposed.

-In this study, we hypothesized that the contribution of the long-term erosion-deposition processes on the in-field variability

-- 90 of soil properties in olive orchards (or other woody crops) under medium-high slope is relevant and should be taken into account when analysing the effects of specific strategies on SOC sequestration or on other soil properties.
-In addition, we exploited the advantage provided by the unique location of an ancient olive orchard near an undisturbed reference area and the previous information on this site from studies on historical erosion rates (Vanwalleghem et al., 2011; Mabit et al. 2012), to fulfil the following objectives: - 95 1- To quantify the long-term variability in soil total organic carbon and in their different fractions, and soil quality indicators in relation to erosion and deposition areas in an historical olive orchard;
+In this study, we hypothesized that the contribution of the long-term erosion-deposition processes to the in-field variability of soil properties in olive orchards (or other woody crops) at a medium-steep slope is relevant and should be taken into account when analyzing the effects of specific strategies on SOC sequestration or on other soil properties.
+In addition, we exploited the advantage provided by the unique location of an ancient olive orchard near an undisturbed reference area and the previous information on this site from studies on historical erosion rates (Vanwalleghem et al., 2011; Mabit et al., 2012) to fulfill the following objectives:

-2- To evaluate these differences in relation to the reference values found in an undisturbed natural area;

-3- To evaluate differences in stable isotope signatures (δ^{13} C and δ^{15} N) and explore their potential for identifying degraded areas within the olive orchard.
+- to quantify the long-term variability in soil total organic carbon and in their different fractions as well as soil quality indicators in relation to erosion and deposition areas in a historical olive orchard; - 2. to evaluate these differences in relation to the reference values found in an undisturbed natural area; - 3. to evaluate differences in stable isotope signatures ( $\delta^{13}$ C and $\delta^{15}$ N) and explore their potential for identifying degraded areas within the olive orchard.

-100 2 Materials and Methods
+2 Materials and methods